top of page

 Set Clear Homeschool Goals as a Family

 Before diving into the nitty-gritty of curriculum planning, take a step back and set some overarching goals.
 What do you and your children want to get out of homeschooling this year?
+Setting goals for the whole family as well as individual goals for each child is a great way to start your educational journey.

 2. Keep Goals Few, Simple, and Manageable: Don't overwhelm yourself (or your kids) with a million objectives that'll have you all running for the hills.
 Instead, pick a handful of clear, achievable goals that everyone can get behind.
 Think quality over quantity!
 Break them down into bite-sized pieces, and celebrate each milestone along the way.

 For example, a learning goal could be: "By the end of the first semester, John will read and comprehend grade-level texts with 80% accuracy."
-Notice how it follows the SMART framework: Specific, Measurable, Achievable, Relevant, and Time-bound.

-1. Regularly Review Goals Each Term: Life happens, and priorities can shift like the wind.
+3. Regularly Review Goals Each Term: Life happens, and priorities can shift like the wind.
 Make sure to check in on your goals throughout the year and adjust as needed.
 Remember, flexibility is the name of the game in the homeschool world.
 If something isn't working, don't be afraid to switch gears and try a new approach.

 Now that we’ve established how to set meaningful goals, let's explore how choosing the right educational philosophy can shape your homeschool approach.

-Choose a Homeschool Philosophy That Fits Your Family
+Choose a Homeschool Philosophy that Fits Your Family

 • Unschooling: On the other end of the spectrum, Unschooling is all about child-led, interest-based learning.
 Instead of following a set curriculum, kids explore the world through everyday experiences and pursue their passions at their own pace.
 If you believe in the power of intrinsic motivation and self-directed education, this might be the way to go.